simbrain/simbrain/trunk/etc/Readme.txt

 SIMBRAIN 3

-This is a beta release of Simbrain 3, a major refactoring and revision of Simbrain 2, with hundreds of new features.
-This release is not compatible with previous alpha versions.
-However, all simulations created with this beta release should be compatible with future beta releases and the final Simbrain 3 release.
+This is a special "early look" pre-release of Simbrain 3.0 (a major refactoring and revision, with hundreds of new features).
+Virtually all features in this copy of Simbrain will be present in the final version.
+In its current stage the documentation is incomplete, so if you have any questions please don't hesitate to post them on the forum.
+Also, although we have worked very hard to deliver a bug-free product, this pre-release has not undergone extensive user testing.
+If you encounter bugs please post a description and how to replicate the error here: https://code.google.com/p/simbrain/issues/list.

 RUNNING SIMBRAIN